richardkmichael/gammo-analyzer/README.md

 * Add / augment with trace log file information
 * Output JSON ([re]implement as Presenters)
 * Wrap with web UI for sorting, filtering etc. (eliminate spreadsheet program)

+## Contributions

+I will happily accept feature requests.

+I will only accept pull requests if you can prove you wrote the code while listening to [Night Fever](https://www.youtube.com/watch?v=hLaSNF-r2gk), or an appropriately groovy track.
+Include in your PR, or be ignored.